-Impact Metric Baseline (1999) Benchmark 2017 Results Benchmark Achieved?
-CE1: Total cost to administer project- based vouchers 0 \$507,093 or less in wages adjusted for CPI \$628,700 No CE2: Total time to administer project- based vouchers in staff hours 0 16,640 or less (8 FTE) 21,840 (10.5 FTE) No CE4: Amount of funds leveraged in dollars 0 \$200,000 or more \$3.9 million Yes Cost effectiveness SHA hours saved by allowing partners to maintain their own waiting lists and not conducting new and turnover inspections 0 1,400 hours or more annually 1,011 hours No Seattle Housing Authority hours spent on project- based v tenant- based vouchers (Year end FTEs per leased vouchers) .005 FTE per leased tenant- based voucher (26.5 FTE for 5,771 tenant- based vouchers) Average staff time for project- based voucher is equal to or less than average staff time for tenant-based voucher .003 FTE per leased project- based voucher (10.5 FTE for 3,362 project- based vouchers) Yes Housing choice HC4: Number of households at or below 80% AMI that would lose assistance or need to move 0 households 50 households or fewer 33 households Yes choice HC5: Number of households able to move to a better (service-enriched) unit 0 500 674 Yes
+Impact Metric Baseline (1999) Benchmark 2018 Results Benchmark Achieved?
+CE1: Total cost to administer project-based vouchers 0 \$524,621 or less in wages adjusted for CPI \$591,021 No CE2: Total time to administer project-based vouchers in staff hours 0 16,640 or less (8 FTE) 20,280 (9.75 FTE) No CE4: Amount of funds leveraged in dollars 0 \$200,000 or more \$5.3 million Yes Cost effectiveness SHA hours saved by allowing partners to maintain their own waiting lists and not conducting new and turnover inspections 0 1,400 hours or more annually 890 hours No SHA hours spent on project-based v tenant-based vouchers (Year end FTEs per leased vouchers) Average : a hours spent on roject-based v leased tenant-based chers (Year end vouchers) Copyrights a hours spent on leased tenant-based time for proposed to based voucher (20 FTE for 6,227 tenant-based tenant-based vouchers) Average : time for proposed time for proposed to based voucher staff time for proposed Average staff time for project- based voucher is equal to or less than average staff time for tenant-based voucher .003 FTE per leased project- based voucher (9.75 FTE for 3,549 project- based vouchers) Yes Housing choice HC4: Number of households at or below 80% AMI that would lose assistance or need to move 0 households 50 households or fewer 46 households Yes 3.13160 HC5: Number of households able to move to a better (service-enriched) unit 0 500 593 Yes

-Seattle Housing Authority did not meet staff time and cost benchmarks for 2017 because the projectbased program has grown larger and continues to increase each year, particularly as Yesler projects come online in addition to the housing authority's commitment to the City's affordable housing levy.
-Since the metrics were first developed in 2013, Seattle Housing Authority's project-based voucher program has increased by nearly 20 percent.
+SHA did not meet staff time and cost benchmarks for 2018 because the project-based program has grown larger and continues to increase each year, particularly as Yesler projects come online in addition to the housing authority's commitment to the City's affordable housing levy.
+Since the metrics were first developed in 2013, SHA's project-based voucher program has increased by approximately 20 percent.

-There were also fewer hours saved by allowing partners to maintain their own waiting lists and not conducting new and turnover inspections in 2017, because there were fewer total new move-ins over the course of the year.
+There were also fewer hours saved by allowing partners to maintain their own waiting lists and not conducting new and turnover inspections in 2018, because there were fewer total new move-ins over the course of the year.
 We believe this is due in part to guidance from All Home (formerly Seattle/King County's Committee to End Homelessness) that has encouraged local homeless family programs to move from transitional to permanent housing models, which creates less movement among families.